yunhygkim/dcshell/README.md

 # Disjoint Convex Shell
 #### Yun-hyeong Kim, Zhonghua Xi, Jyh-Ming Lien

-Disjoint convex shell(DC-shell) is a set of disjoint convex objects approximating non-convex overapping object sets.
+Disjoint convex shell(DC-shell) is a set of disjoint convex objects approximating non-convex overlapping object sets.
 The DC-shell method we proposed provides better approximation than those created by other methods.
 In addition, DC-shell enables faster collision response and realistic fracturing simulation by preventing convex objects from overlapping themselves.

-DC-shell implemets the algorithms described in the following paper:
+DC-shell implements the algorithms described in the following paper:
 "Disjoint Convex Shell and its Applications in Mesh Unfolding", SPM 2017, by Yun-hyeong Kim, Zhonghua Xi, and Jyh-Ming Lien.
 ([Web Site](http://masc.cs.gmu.edu/wiki/DCShell) / [Video](https://youtu.be/r8yK_nS0dVk))

 ## Description

 The provided code constructs disjoint convex objects from overlapping or segmented parts as inputs.
-The code can produce DC-shells created by LSF(least-squares fit) heuristic method, SVM and exact volume optimization methods.
+The code can produce DC-shells created by LSF(least-squares fit) heuristic method, SVM, and exact volume optimization methods.
 Moreover, before creating DC-shells, we can simplify and remesh the parts to decrease the complexity and increase their regularity.

 To demonstrate the power of DC-shell, we studied how DC-shell can be used in mesh unfolding.